pleskunov/bookman/README.md

 $HOME/.local/share/bookman/bookmarks.db
 ```

-The program ensures the directory exists before creating the database.
+The program will automatically create the directory/database at first start.

 ## Contributing